ibexa/documentation-developer/docs/search/criteria_reference/payment_price_criterion.md

 # Payment Price Criterion

-The `PriceCriterion` searches for payments by their total value.
+The `Price` searches for payments by their total value.

 ## Arguments